|

 Bristle brush

 This tool smoothes out the top coat and removes surface hair.
-It also can be used as a finishing brush after de-shedding to give your dog’s coat a nice shine and help distribute natural oils, promoting a healthy coat.
+It can also be used as a finishing brush after de-shedding to give your dog’s coat a nice shine and help distribute natural oils, promoting a healthy coat.

 Grooming gloves